All India Institute of Occult Science: Bringing Positive Change Through Ancient Indian Knowledge - www.lokmattimes.com

 All India Institute of Occult Science: Bringing Positive Change Through Ancient Indian Knowledge

-PNN New Delhi [India], June 7: Many people think that occult science is something negative or related to black ...
+New Delhi [India], June 7: Many people think that occult science is something negative or related to black magic. ...

 New Delhi [India], June 7: Many people think that occult science is something negative or related to black magic.
 But this is not true.
 The word “occult” only means something hidden or mysterious.
 Occult science is the study of invisible energies and forces that affect our life.